Fourier interpolation on the real line: Interpolation basis for odd functions

 where $Q_n^{\pm}\in\QQ[x]$ are monic of degree $n$ and $Q_n^{-}$ has no constant term.
 The first few of these functions are

-By the same arguments as in the even case, we establish generating functions for $h_n^{\eps}$, which turn out to be the same, except that $\tau$ and $z$ are now switched. \begin{theorem} The generating functions for $\{h_n^{+}(z)\}_{n\ge0}$ and $\{h_n^{-}(z)\}_{n\ge1}$ are given by
+By the same arguments as in the even case, we establish generating functions for $h_n^{\eps}$, which turn out to be the same, except for switching the roles of $\tau$ and $z$. \begin{theorem} The generating functions for $\{h_n^{+}(z)\}_{n\ge0}$ and $\{h_n^{-}(z)\}_{n\ge1}$ are given by